About summer vacations… Like, do we ever really have one?

 Hits, for example, to the right side of second base were foul, since we all batted righty and were pull hitters.
 We also all pitched righty.

 In our last season, I scrambled things by deciding to become a switch hitter.
 When I went to the left side, the other team had to rotate its single outfielder – otherwise known as my brother, Larry – all the way over, grumbling but complying out of respect for my trying to conquer a challenge and reluctantly honoring my stubbornness.

 Another problem caused by my opting for versatility was that we’d set up the playing field with no concern for distances to the right field fence, leaving it easy for me, the youngest and least powerful, to pop homers over it.
 A new rule: homers to right were now doubles.
-I fiercely contested, but being youngest and least powerful…
+I fiercely contested, but being the youngest and least powerful…

-What ended my experiment in limited ambidexterity was my smart brothers’ noticing my swing’s extreme uppercut and the opposing pitcher’s learning to strike me out consistently by throwing letter high strikes.
-My missing them with alarming consistency soon returned me to full time on the right side and rewarded Larry with decreased aggravation.
+What ended my experiment in limited ambidexterity was my smart brothers’ noticing my swing’s extreme uppercut and the opposing pitcher’s learning to strike me out consistently by throwing letter-high strikes.
+My missing them with alarming consistency soon returned me to full-time on the right side and rewarded Larry with decreased aggravation.

 The games went on until early sunsets limited after supper contests, and as the school years accumulated, the older guys gained interests, girls for example, that precluded the dedication of entire summers to baseball.

 I tried to keep the tradition alive, my intense love for baseball far from expired, but the unimpressively small cluster of baby boomers was exiting our rural stage with me at the tagalong end.
 Not enough boys my age remained, and the tradition soon deteriorated to where the fat kid up the street and I were applying ourselves to one against one whiffle ball in an odd backyard.